-According to the 2018 Global Risk Report, the World Economic Forum released this year, and Cyberattacks are amongst the Top 5 Risks for Global Stability in terms of Likelihood and Impact.
-A data breach caused by a cyberattack can indeed have an incredible impact on any country, corporation or a business owner.
+According to the 2018 Global Risk Report, the World Economic Forum released this year, Cyberattacks are among the Top 5 Risks for Global Stability in Likelihood and Impact.
+A data breach caused by a cyberattack can indeed have an incredible impact on any country, corporation, or a business owner.

 Hacking attacks are not a matter of “if” anymore — they’re a matter of „when“!

 The problem with this mismanagement form shows itself once a data breach occurs since the most costly part is how it is managed.
-To help you avoid any mistakes during the usual stages of a data breach, I will walk you through each stage one by one and give some recommendations on how to tackle each situation.
+Therefore, to help you avoid any mistakes during the usual stages of a data breach, I will walk you through each stage one by one and recommend tackling each situation.

 I call this stage the alert stage not only because you could see any of the following signals as alerts but because you should also be alert from the very first moment you experience any problem with your IT infrastructure.

 This is usually the first stage in any data breach that companies face.
 It starts with yourself or your users (in- and outside the company) feeling something odd.
-A part of your application might work slower; your users are shown weird pop-up ads, or e-mails are sent to spam.
+For example, a part of your application might work slower; your users are shown weird pop-up ads, or e-mails are sent to spam.
 These are the first warnings which you should inspect carefully.
-Even worse indicators are that your data is not accessible anymore or that your website provider took down your site.
+Even worse indicators are that your data is not accessible anymore or your website provider took down your site.

 If any of the signals mentioned above have surfaced in your company, you need to act fast and investigate the issue intensively since mismanagement in an early stage can already lead to a loss of customer trust and more delayed remediation of the vulnerability.